Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

-In \autoref{jpt_S3}, we portray the jet $p_T$ distributions at 100\,TeV center of mass energy.
-While \autoref{jpt_S3}(a) represents the production channel $cg\to S_3^{1/3}\mu$ for BP1, all other components of $S_3$ provide similar distributions.
-Now, \autoref{jpt_S3}(b) shows the dominant SM background $t\bar t$.
-Like $S_1$ leptoquark case, the hardest (in yellow) jet $p_T$ in this case also peaks around half of the leptoquark mass (i.e. 750 GeV), as expected, and the second jet (in green) also shows relatively higher tail.
-All the four production channels for $S_3$ show similar jet $p_T$ distributions.
-On the contrary, the jet $p_T$ distributions from $t\bar t$ background reach their highest about 1200\,GeV as a minimum transverse momentum cut of 1200 GeV has been implemented to generate the background converging at the high $p_T$ events.
+In \autoref{jpt_S3}, the $p_T$ distribution of the two hardest jets emanating from two different fusion processes are shown for BP1 at the 100 TeV LHC/FCC.
+The hardest jet ($j_1$) each from the processes $c-g \to S_3^{1/3} \mu$ (blue) and $s-g \to S_3^{4/3} \mu$ (orange) both follow an almost identical distribution, peaking at around half of the leptoquark mass, as expected ($\sim750$) GeV.
+As there is no recoiled $\tau$-jet in the production processes, the only source of the second hardest jets in each case (green for $S_3^{1/3}$, red for $S_3^{4/3}$) are the ISR/FSR, and they are much softer.
+Distributions for $S_3^{2/3}$ are not shown here to avoid repetition and overlapping, as they also follow the very same pattern.

-We show the transverse momentum distributions for light charged leptons $(e^\pm,\,\mu^\pm)$ for all the production channels of $S_3$ and $t\bar t$ background in \autoref{lmpt_S3}(a).
-As discussed above, the light charged leptons for $t\bar t$ background can only come from the $W^\pm$ which produced from the decay of top quark, the lepton $p_T$ distribution (in violet) exhibits a peak around the half mass of the $W$-boson and becomes insignificant for higher $p_T^{\rm lep}$.
+We show the transverse momentum distributions for light charged leptons $(e^\pm,\,\mu^\pm)$ for all the production channels of $S_3$ and $t\bar t$ background in \autoref{lmpt_S3}(a), for BP1 at the 100 TeV LHC/FCC.
+As discussed above, the light charged leptons for $t\bar t$ background can only come from the $W^\pm$, produced from the decay of top quark, the lepton $p_T$ distribution (in purple) exhibits a peak around the half mass of the $W$-boson and becomes insignificant for higher $p_T^{\rm lep}$.
 The component $S_3^{2/3}$ does not couple to charged leptons and hence does not contribute here.
-Now for the mode $s\,g \to S_3^{1/3}\nu$ (in green) as the charged lepton arises only from the decay of $S_3^{1/3}$, the lepton $p_T$ distribution peaks around half the mass of leptoquark (i.e. 750\,GeV).
+Now for the mode $s-g \to S_3^{1/3}\nu$ (in yellow), as the charged lepton arises only from the decay of $S_3^{1/3}$, the lepton $p_T$ distribution peaks around half the mass of leptoquark (i.e. 750\,GeV).
 In the other two modes (in blue and red), muons are produced at two stages: firstly, during the production of the leptoquark, and secondly, during its decay.
-So, the distributions show quite similar behavior.
-However, as $S_3^{1/3}$ can decay to muon or neutrino, whereas, $S_3^{4/3}$ has channel only to muon (see \autoref{brss3}).
-For this reason the $p_T^{\rm lep}$ distribution for $s\,g \to S_3^{4/3}\mu$ (in red) remains above the mode $c\,g \to S_3^{1/3}\mu$ (in blue).
-The grey curve depicts the total lepton $p_T$ distribution for the components of $S_3$ leptoquark.
+So, the distributions show quite similar behaviour \pp{for $S_3^{4/3}$ and $S_3^{1/3}$.} However, $S_3^{1/3}$ can decay to muon or neutrino, whereas, $S_3^{4/3}$ has channel only to muon (see \autoref{brss3}).
+For this reason the $p_T^{\rm lep}$ distribution for $s-g \to S_3^{4/3}\mu$ (in red) remains above the mode $c-g \to S_3^{1/3}\mu$ (in blue).